Pylons/pyramid/docs/narr/configuration.rst

 implies a specific *configuration* of the framework itself.
-For example, an application which serves up MP3s for user consumption might plug code into the framework that manages songs, while an application that application might plug in code that manages accounting information.  :mod:`repoze.bfg` refers to the way in which code is plugged in to it for a specific application as "configuration".
+For example, an application which serves up MP3s for user consumption might plug code into the framework that manages songs, while an application that manages corporate data might plug in code that manages accounting information.  :mod:`repoze.bfg` refers to the way in which code is plugged in to it for a specific application as "configuration".

 Most people understand "configuration" as coarse settings that inform the high-level operation of a specific application deployment.
-For instance, it's easy to think of the values implied by a ``.ini`` file which is parsed at application startup time as "configuration".
+For instance, it's easy to think of the values implied by a ``.ini`` file parsed at application startup time as "configuration".
 :mod:`repoze.bfg` extends this pattern to application development, using the term "configuration" to express standardized ways that code gets plugged into a deployment of the framework itself.
 When you plug